sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 Deploy Sysdig Secure for Cloud sharing the Trail within an organization.

-_Note: CSPM/Compliance through cloud-bench module is not supported yet_

 * In the **management account**
   * An Organizational Cloutrail will be deployed  (with required S3,SNS)
   * An additional role `SysdigSecureForCloudRole` will be created